 Lenders eligible to make loans under FFELP generally include banks, savings and loan associations, credit unions, pension funds and, under some conditions, schools and guarantors.
 A student loan may be made to, or on behalf of, a "qualified student."
-A "qualified student" is an individual who
+A "qualified student" is an individual who meets the financial need requirements for the particular loan program.
+0

-- o is a United States citizen, national or permanent resident; - has been accepted for enrollment or is enrolled and is maintaining satisfactory academic progress at a participating educational institution; - o is carrying at least one-half of the normal full-time academic workload for the course of study the student is pursuing; and - o meets the financial need requirements for the particular loan program.
+- o is a United States citizen, national or permanent resident; - has been accepted for enrollment or is enrolled and is maintaining satisfactory academic progress at a participating educational institution; - is carrying at least one-half of the normal full-time academic workload for the course of study the student is pursuing; and